Red Hen Systems: Video Mapping Technology

-The integrated hardware and software solutions produced by Red Hen Systems create Geospatially Enabled Media (GEM).
+The integrated hardware and software produced by Red Hen Systems create Geospatially Enabled Media (GEM).
 GEM is a full-motion video metadata recording system which associates the what (video) with the who, what, when, where, and why's via UTC, GPS, and other encoding.
 This is done by DAC and ADC recording of digital GPS and other metadata as an audible modem squelch into the left audio channel of a video camera's stereo recordings.
 The significance of this technology is that it allows for the editing of video while maintaining the integrity of its corresponding metadata.
 The encoding device that does this is referred to as a video mapping system, or VMS.
 Currently, there are multiple versions of this device capable of suiting many different applications.
 In addition to individual VMS units, Red Hen Systems produces packaged digital video recorder (DVR) solutions that store geo-referenced video as it is produced.